alexhollier/Melodify/README.md

 Go to this site to download SDK 52 for android simulator or normal android device, IOS will not let you use anything but the newest version unfortunately.

 # Execution
+!!!
+Ensure you are in the ./MusicApp/ Directory before running these commands. !!!

 Last check for any missing dependencies:
 ```sh
 npx expo install --check